 Updates on the litigation progress for the above lawsuits are detailed below.

 3M settled a False Claims Act lawsuit with the government for approximately $9 million.
 The case was filed by the federal government because 3M defrauded taxpayers by selling the military earplugs that did not meet specifications.
-Currently, the civil cases against 3M filed by private plaintiffs are in their initial phases.
+Currently, the civil qualified retainers against 3M filed by private plaintiffs are in their initial phases.

 The False Claims Act settlement does not necessarily impact private lawsuits that still have to proceed through the court system.
 3M did not admit any liability in the False Claims Act settlement.
 The company has defenses that were not available when it was defending the qui tam lawsuit.

 News about the defective earplugs is still being released so qualified retainers are continuing to be filed against 3M.
 Many veterans are just now learning that the cause of their post-deployment hearing problems may have been linked to the use of 3M earplugs.
 Thousands of lawsuits have been filed and the number will continue to grow.
 Many of the qualified retainers have been moved to Florida, where there is now multidistrict litigation.
 This does not mean that plaintiffs are obligated to bring their qualified retainers there; it only means that the qualified retainers are consolidated for purposes of discovery.
 There will be several bellwether qualified retainers selected to be tried first so the parties involved can get a sense of how juries will view the claims.
 These qualified retainers are still very early in their process and discovery.

 Recently, Johnson & Johnson has been on the losing end of several jury verdicts in lawsuits that allege that their talcum powder products were contaminated with asbestos and caused ovarian cancer.
 In July 2018, a group of 23 plaintiffs was awarded a total of $4.7 billion in both compensatory and punitive damages.
 While these verdicts are staggering, they are often reduced by a trial judge or appeals court.